There were routes through Rimstad over Berstadeidet to Selje and over Maurstadeidet to Vanylven

-Some of the locals have jobs in the village: at the nursing home, at the school or in the shops, but steadily more people commute to densely populated areas nearby for work.
+Some of the locals have jobs in the village: at the bakery, nursing home, school or in the shops, but steadily more people commute to densely populated areas nearby for work.

 In this respect, the quay is still well located – despite the fact that cars have taken over for boat traffic – as the village is located at a junction between the outer Nordfjord and Sunnmøre.
 Several towns are just a short distance away: Måløy, Åheim, and Nordfjordeid.